Can Insurance Companies Spy on You?

 - Decide on common law payouts for injured workers

-Be aware that if your workers’ compensation has been ongoing for over 12 months, you will likely be investigated.
+If you have been receiving workers’ compensation for more than 12 months, you will likely be investigated.

 NOTE: A common mistake is for an injured worker to receive cash income while claiming workers’ compensation benefits, which is considered fraud.